Get Help and Results from a Workers' Comp Lawyer

 Along with many other types of employees, nurses face the risk of mild to severe back injuries almost every day.
 The most common causes of back injuries to nurses include repetitive motion injuries like lifting patients and moving heavy objects or equipment.
 Most of these injuries are fairly minor and heal in a matter of days.
 However, some injuries require surgery or expensive medical treatments.
 This means a lot of time off work, lost pay, and potentially high medical bills.
 This is precisely why the workers’ compensation system is in place.

 Some back injuries may present themselves as very minor at first.
 However, many turn out to be much more significant, financially burdening injuries over time.
 That’s why we recommend that after an incident at work, you always see a doctor as soon as possible.
 You should also contact your trusted workers’ compensation attorney about the incident.
 They will help you determine whether or not your situation warrants filing a workers’ compensation claim.

 Many, but not all, nurses are required to travel to some extent during their work hours.
 This occurs when nurses need to check in on a variety of different patients on the same day.
 If a nurse is involved in a work-related motor vehicle accident while traveling to treat a patient, they may be entitled to receive workers’ compensation coverage for their medical treatment and lost wages.

 Ohio Workers’ Compensation Attorney for Nursing Injuries

 Workers’ compensation cases are complicated, especially in Ohio.
-That’s why you need an experienced Cincinnati workers’ compensation specialist on your side.
+That’s why you need an experienced Cincinnati workers’ compensation attorney on your side.
 Attorney Mark L. Newman has extensive experience handling all types of workers’ compensation claims throughout the state of Ohio.
 No matter what your situation, you have options.
 Mark L. Newman will work with you to determine whether or not you have a workers’ compensation claim, and then subsequently fight for it.